nh3dev/sharc/README.md

+This project is now under the free ammonia foundation.

 Shard is still at a VERY EARLY STAGE, like not even usable yet
 If you like this concept then PLEASE help out
 I cant do it all by myself.. :/